 We will admit that this article only covers the bottom floor when it comes to getting the most out of your Coyote with basic bolt-ons.
 However, nothing good comes from a project build that has a bad base to launch off of.
-With that said, you should see impressive power gains just from those three basic modifications.
+You should see impressive power gains just from these modifications.
 But we should warn you that the “mod bug” is infectious and you’ll definitely want more after a taste of those extra horses!

 Coyote Cold Air Intakes

 If you’re looking to squeeze some more power out of your 2011+ Mustang GT, your first modification should be adding a cold air intake.
 Adding a cold air intake will allow your 5.0L engine to breathe easier and more efficiently.
 This will not only improve fuel economy but also will add a few horses as well.
 Due to the fact that the factory airbox can sometimes be restrictive, adding an aftermarket cold air intake to your 5.0L Coyote engine will free up some power for sure.

 With cold air intakes from some of the best names in the industry like Roush Performance, Airaid, JLT Performance, Steeda and BBK, you’ll be sure to pick up an intake that fits your style and build personality perfectly!